-Vidal Threatens To Leave Barcelona

-Arturo Vidal has vowed to leave Barcelona next year if he is not made to "feel important" by the LaLiga champions.
+Vidal threatens to leave Barcelona

-The Chile international has featured in 13 of Barca's 18 matches this season, though just four of those appearances have been starts.
+The Chile international has featured in 13 of Barca's 18 matches this season, although just four of those appearances have been starts.

 Vidal arrived at Camp Nou from Bayern Munich in 2018 and has another 18 months to run on his contract, but the 32-year-old will consider an early exit if he is not given more minutes.

-"I would like to be here forever, but I have to be objective and live day to day," he told Televisio de Catalunya.
+"I would like to be here forever, but I have to be objective and live day to day," he said.

 "If in December or at the end of the season I do not feel important here, I will look for a solution and expand my horizons [in order] to be important."

-Barcelona are top of LaLiga and through to the last 16 of the Champions League with a game to spare, but Vidal acknowledged performances have not been good enough.
+Barcelona is top of LaLiga and through to the last 16 of the UEFA Champions League with a game to spare, but Vidal acknowledged performances have not been good enough.

 "One could say that everything is fine but, clearly, the team, to achieve our goals, to lift the trophy at the end of the season, have to improve a lot," he said.